 New point in outline list:

-II.B. between 8 and 9: Each annual review should include a clear statement that the candidate is or is not making satisfactory progress towards promotion and/or tenure, why, and what remedial steps, if any, are recommended.
+II.B. between 8 and 9: Each annual review of tenure-track faculty should provide feedback on their progress towards promotion and tenureand include the remedial steps, if any, that are recommended.

 Omitting a redundancy as point (c) covers similar areas to current (f)